DE EN FR

 Data hosting

-Tour data is stored in a SQL Server database on a German server.
+Tour data is stored in a database on a German server.
 Photos, attachments and voice notes are stored in German cloud storage (Strato HiDrive).
 All file access happens through the app and requires a valid sign-in.

 Passwords